|First Year Program|

 First-Year Program Curriculum

 First-Year Seminars are topical or thematic, reflecting faculty interest and/or expertise.
 Seminar topics and themes are diverse and reflect the broad spectrum of the undergraduate liberal arts curriculum.
-First-Year Seminars are not survey or introductory courses in any particular discipline and do not count toward any major or minor program of study.
+First-Year Seminars are not survey or introductory courses in any particular discipline, but rather are seminar-style and participatory.
+Some carry departmental credit, and all count toward the fulfillment of college-wide requirements.
+All first year seminars address the College's General Education Critical and Analytical Reasoning Competency; some, by virtue of their topics, also address a second General Education Competency.

 An introduction to Information Literacy is embedded within the First-Year Writing sequence: this includes library tours, introduction to information resources, and approaches to scholarly research.

-By the end of the year-long sequence of Seminar and Writing courses, students are able to:
+By the end of the First Year Program sequence, students are able to:

 First-Year Program Grade Requirement

-Students must earn a minimum grade of C- in all FYP courses to complete the First-Year Program requirement at Manhattanville College.
-Failure to meet this requirement in any FYP course triggers two consequences in the following semester: registration in a remedial FYP course, FYP 4001 College Skills (2 cr.), and automatic placement on Academic Probation.
-Failure to earn a C- in any combination of FYP courses in two consecutive semesters results in academic dismissal from the College.
+Students must earn a minimum grade of C- in all FYP Seminar and Writing courses to complete the First-Year Program requirement at Manhattanville College.
+Failure to meet this requirement in any FYP Seminar or Writing course triggers two consequences in the following semester: registration in a remedial FYP course, and automatic placement on Academic Probation.
+Failure to earn a C- in any combination of FYP Seminar or Writing courses in two consecutive semesters results in academic dismissal from the College.

 Note: Separate course grades are awarded for First-Year Seminar and First-Year Writing.